Tokyo One-Day Itinerary Guide: How to Explore Japan's Capital In 24 Hours

 Ultimate Tokyo Guide - Unique Things to Do in Tokyo

 Tokyo is massive, and trying to see it all in one day?
 That’s a tall order, especially for first-time visitors.
 But don't worry, you can still have a blast when visiting Tokyo.
 To tackle the top spots in just a day in Tokyo, you'll need an early start, quick feet, and lots of energy.
 The city is overflowing with a diverse array of cool places and unusual things to do in Tokyo.
 Amidst the bright neon lights, there are temples, shopping areas, cultural sites and many restaurants everywhere you look, it can be hard to know where to start when you have limited time.
-That's exactly why Pelago by Singapore Airlines has crafted a Tokyo one-day itinerary perfect for foreign tourists who are short on time to experience some of the top attractions in Japan.
+That's exactly why we've crafted a Tokyo one-day itinerary perfect for foreign tourists who are short on time to experience some of the top attractions in Japan.
 Whether you're looking for recommended tours, luxury shopping, a few places to immerse yourself in Japanese culture, trying to uncover some unique hidden gems, or for interesting things to do in Tokyo on your honeymoon, this full itinerary has got you covered with some real highlights you can get excited about!

 9 am: Head Out from Your Accommodation